 Smart Grids – Building Energy Management Systems: The Art of Optimizing Energy Supply and Demand for Comfort

-In this project, Almende will contribute its open source Common Hybrid Agent Platform for developing agent-based SG-BEMS that are coupled to wireless sensor-actuator networks for internal building ventilation, air, heating and lighting management.
-Almende will further contribute to the preference modelling for the B2B and B2C applications.
+Almende has acquired plenty of experience on the subject of smart energy grids in several closely related European FP projects, in particular Adapt4EE, SEAM4US and INERTIA.
+In this project, Almende contributed its open source Common Hybrid Agent Platform for developing agent-based SG-BEMS that are coupled to wireless sensor-actuator networks for internal building ventilation, air, heating and lighting management.
+In addition, Almende contributed to the preference modelling for the B2B and B2C applications.

 SG-BEMS aligned well with our vision on the Energy domain, by transforming conventional power grids to dynamic smart grids suited to the real-world interplay of supply and demand.The project contributed to our understanding of smart grids, and led to the further development of our open source Common Hybrid Agent Platform along these principles.

 energy infrastructure, emission reduction, smart grids, renewable energy, agent-based technology, energy management system